FRRouting/frr/doc/user/ospfd.rst

     configured not to advertise forwarding addresses into the backbone to direct forwarded traffic to the NSSA ABR translator.

+.. clicmd:: area A.B.C.D nssa default-information-originate [metric-type (1-2)] [metric (0-16777214)]

+.. clicmd:: area (0-4294967295) nssa default-information-originate [metric-type (1-2)] [metric (0-16777214)]

+   NSSA ABRs and ASBRs can be configured with the `default-information-originate` option to originate a Type-7 default route into the NSSA area.
+In the case of NSSA ASBRs, the origination of the default route is conditioned to the existence of a default route in the RIB that wasn't learned via the OSPF protocol.

 .. clicmd:: area A.B.C.D default-cost (0-16777215)